47yosshi/tts-stream-player/README.md

 - **Custom or self-hosted TTS** — your TTS engine doesn't support WebRTC
 - **Cost-conscious teams** — ElevenLabs TTS API is cheaper per minute than Conversational AI; this library gives you streaming playback without paying for WebRTC infrastructure

+## Use cases
+- Adding voice responses to an existing web chat or chatbot
+- Campaign pages and interactive demos
+- Accessibility — reading page content or LLM responses aloud
+- Internal tools where a full voice-agent stack is overkill

 ## Features

 - PCM 16-bit and MP3 streaming playback via Web Audio API